stackedcache/c-journey/basics/control_flow/README.md

 # It's Getting Real...

-In this section you will find three .c programs, and another .md file named 'challenges.md'
+In this section you will find notes, three .c programs, and another .md file named 'challenges.md'

+Start with the notes file and then move on to completing the challenges, or make your own challenges.

 The challenges file lists each "challenge" I went through after doing basic study on how program control flow works in C.